LmanTW/WPlace-Assist/docs/README.md

 ![An image of WPlace-Assist running](./assets/demo.png)

-> [!WARNING]
-> Although I personally don't consider this as botting, this might still violate the rules.
-Please use this at your own risk.

 ## Installation

 WPlace-Assist should work on every browsers that supports [Tampermonkey](https://www.tampermonkey.net/).
 If it doesn't, please make sure your browser is up to date, as WPlace-Assist relies on some newer browser features.